microsoftgraph/msgraph-training-dataconnect/Demos/02-extract/README.md

       ?feature.office365=true
       ```

-      > NOTE: This feature flag will not be required once Euclid moves from Preview to Generally Available.
+      > NOTE: This feature flag will not be required once Graph Data Connect moves from Preview to Generally Available.

 1. Switch from the **Overview** to the **Author** experience by selecting it from the left-hand navigation: